pt-osda/java-dependencies-analysis/README.md

 apply plugin: "com.github.pt-osda.java-dependencies-analysis"
 ```

-Once that is done the project must include a policy file named osda, which indicates certains attributes of the project and how the plugin must react to certain events in its execution.
+Once that is done the project **must** include a policy file named **.osda**, which indicates certains attributes of the project and how the plugin must react to certain events in its execution.
 The file has the following schema:

 <details><summary>Policy file structure</summary>
 <p>